Sales Leadership Training

 Excuse Making

 One of the most misunderstood findings from the evaluation of a sales force is Excuse Making.
-Managers often don't recognize the excuses but they are aware of the 'reasons' why performance or results fail to meet expectations.
-In some cases, those very managers are the ones providing the 'reasons' for this month's numbers.
-Reasons and excuses are one in the same and until we recognize that the excuses will continue to mount.
+Sales Managers often don’t recognize the excuses but they are aware of the reasons why performance or results fail to meet expectations.
+In some cases, those very managers are the ones providing the ‘reasons’ for this month’s numbers.
+Reasons are essentially rationalizations and therefore, one in the same with excuses, and until we recognize that, excuses will continue to mount.

 Excuses generally show up in one of four categories, which I call DUDE: